ranjeetgtm/ranjeetgtm/README.md

 If you have any question/feedback, please do not hesitate to reach out to me! ranjeetgtm69@yahoo.com

- I'm currently working on
+ ## 🔭 I'm currently working on

 - My new projects
-- My linux config
 - My next blog
-- My Rust Skill
+- My python Skill
+- Editing

- I'm currently learning
+ ## 🌱 I'm currently learning

-- Rust
+- javascript
-- Linux
+- React
 - Styled Components
+- Editing

 ## 🧰 Technical Skills